URS Student Advisory Council

 Pronouns: he/him

 Current research project: I am interested in researching antimicrobial resistance and health innovation and access.
-I've explored this through wet-lab research as a member of the Jones, where I have studied nano-particle accumulation in biofilm to understand how drug resistance occurs.
-I have also conducted global health research and policy analysis on antimicrobial resistance and health innovation and access issues as a summer assistant at the John's Hopkins IDEA Initiative.
-I seek to bridge the gap between wet lab research and global health on solving the multidimensional, complex issues of antimicrobial resistance, and that broadly, develop and implement health care interventions that push for equity.
+I've explored this through wet-lab research as a member of the Jones Lab, where I have studied nano-particle accumulation in biofilm to understand how drug resistance occurs and am currently working on a project to improve biofilm imaging under confocal microscopy.
+I have also conducted global health research and policy analysis on antimicrobial resistance and health innovation and access issues as a summer assistant at the John's Hopkins IDEA Initiative and the Duke Center for Policy Impact in Global Health.
+I seek to bridge the gap between wet lab research and global health on solving the multidimensional, complex issues of antimicrobial resistance, and that broadly, develop and implement health care interventions to ensure everyone can receive access to healthcare.

-Post-Duke plans: After graduation, I plan to head to med school, and continue to build on my passion for research!
-I would be interested in entering into global health or health policy, and continuing to help support translational, equitable interventions.
+Post-Duke plans: After graduation, I will spend another year getting my Masters in Global Health as part of the Accelerated Masters in Global Health Program.
+After that, I plan to enter med school, and continue to build on my passion for research!
+I would be interested in entering the global health or health policy fields, and continuing to help support translational, equitable interventions.

 Allie Brown